KRKE-Delayed/KRKE-cognitive-biases/cognitive-biases/need-to-act-fast/cluster-1/ReversePsychology.md

 **Give me 10 example scenarios of "Reverse psychology"**

-1. **Parenting Technique: Bedtime Routine**: A parent wants their child to go to bed on time but faces resistance and refusal. `instead` of insisting on bedtime, the parent tells the child, "I bet you can't stay up past 9:00 PM."
+1. **Parenting Technique, Bedtime Routine**: A parent wants their child to go to bed on time but faces resistance and refusal. `instead` of insisting on bedtime, the parent tells the child, "I bet you can't stay up past 9:00 PM."
 The reverse psychology triggers the child's desire to `prove` they can, resulting in the child willingly going to bed at the intended time.

 2. **Healthy Eating Encouragement**: A nutritionist wants to encourage a client to choose healthier food options. `instead` of `directly` recommending healthier choices, the nutritionist says, "You probably won't like these delicious salads and fruits."
 The reverse psychology prompts the client to try the healthier options, eager to `prove` the nutritionist wrong.